Eye Highlights In Animation

 Blender Example

 1) Give the eye's material a high specularity with very little roughness and an ior of approx. 1.5.
 This makes the eye material very reflective.
+Note: If doing this causes the environment to become too prominent in the reflection, then reduce the IOR or IOR Level a bit and increase the intensity of the Eye Light so that the highlight it produces is still bright but the scene reflections are less intense.

-5) Finally, lets make sure the light only affects the eyes.
-Go to the "Shading" area of the light's "Object Properties" tab, go to Light Linking, click "New", and drag your two eyeballs from the Outliner into the Light Linking List.
+4) Finally, lets make sure the light only affects the eyes.
+Go to the "Shading" area of the eye light's "Object Properties" tab, go to Light Linking, click "New", and drag your two eyeballs from the Outliner into the Light Linking List.
 Now the spec only eye highlight light will only affect the eye objects and nothing else in your scene.

 3dsmax (vray) Example

-5) Finally, lets make sure the light only affects the eyes.
-Go to the "Options" dropdown of your light, click the "Exclude" button, change the mode to "Include" and then add your two eyes to the list.
+4) Finally, lets make sure the light only affects the eyes.
+Go to the "Options" dropdown of your eye light, click the "Exclude" button, change the mode to "Include" and then add your two eyes to the list.
 Now the spec only eye highlight light will only affect the eye objects and nothing else in your scene.

 Conclusion